amargkumar/fakenewsdetection/README.md

 3. Place them in the appropriate subdirectories
 4. The loaders will automatically detect and process them

-## Alternative: Sample Data

-If datasets are unavailable, sample data generators are provided in the loaders.

 ## Requirements

 - Python 3.8+